jfrog/terraform-provider-artifactory/docs/guides/repositories_in_project.md

 page_title: "Adding repositories to the project"
 ---

-The guide provides an information and the example on how to add repositories to the project.
+The guide provides information and the example on how to add repositories to the project.

 ## Artifactory behavior

-The attribute `project_environments` (`environments` in the API call) is ignored by Artifactory, if the repository is not assigned to the existing project.
+The attribute `project_environments` (`environments` in the API call) is ignored by Artifactory, if the repository is not assigned to an existing project.
 That attribute can only be set to the repository if it's assigned to the project already.
 The project can't be created with the list of non-existing repositories, and the repository can't be assigned to non-existing project.
 Thus, if the project and the repository/repositories are created at the same time in one Terraform configuration, we have a state drift